Sridhar (actor)

 Sridhar is an Indian actor in the Kannada film industry, and also a dance scholar, performer and choreographer, trained in Bharatanatyam.
 He also holds a degree in engineering.
 Sridhar is married to Anuradha, also a Bharatanatyam dance performer; both have performed for many dance shows as a duo.
 In 2014, he received Doctorate (D.Lit) for his thesis on the 'Socio-cultural aspects of the Male Dancer in Bharatanatyam' from the Kannada University, Hampi.

 Film career

 Kannada cinema

 He entered Kannada cinema as a hero in the film Amrutha Ghalige, directed by Puttanna Kanagal.
 Since then he has acted in more than 65 films and has won many awards for his performances.
 He has acted in five languages- Kannada, Tamil, Telugu, Malayalam and Hindi.

-He won the Karnataka state government's Best Actor Award for his performance as the saint-poet Sharief, in the film Santa Shishunala Shariefa directed by Nagabharana.
+He won the Karnataka state government's Best Actor Award for his performance as the saint-poet Sharief, in the film Santha Shishunala Sharifa directed by Nagabharana.
 This film also won the Nargis Dutt award from the Central Government.
 Bannada Vesha a film directed by Girish Kasaravally, in Kannada won the regional best film award in which he portrayed the character of a Yakshagana artist.
 He also acted in many devotional films.